Multiple Gauss sums: Geometric considerations

 Claim 2: We have

-It is worth mentioning that there are significant differences between our proof for Claim 2 and that in \cite[Theorem 5.1]{Yam19}, which stems from the distinction between single forms and a system of forms.
+It is worth mentioning that there are significant differences between our proof for Claim 2 and that in \cite[Theorem 5.1]{Yam19}, which stems from the distinction between a single form and a system of forms.
 And we need more delicate discussions.

 The crucial part is to give a nice upper bound for $\dim U_k - \dim T_{k+1} $.
 Put, by \eqref{def/Mk},

 and

 where $\tilde{\mathbb{A}}:=(\mathbb{A}^R \setminus \{\boldsymbol{0}\}) \times (\mathbb{A}^n \setminus \{\boldsymbol{0}\})$.
 Consider the canonical maps $\tilde{\mathbb{A}}\to \mathbb{P}^{R-1}\times \mathbb{P}^{k}$ and ${A}^{k+1} \setminus \{\boldsymbol{0}\} \to \mathbb{P}^k $, and denote by $\tilde{X}_{k,k+2}$, $\tilde{X}_{k+1,k+2}$, $\tilde{U}_k$ and $\tilde{T}_{k+1}$ the images of $X_{k,k+2}$, $X_{k+1,k+2}$, $U_k$, $T_{k+1}$, respectively.
 Then the projection map $\pi: \mathbb{P}^{R-1}\times \mathbb{P}^{k} \to \mathbb{P}^{k}$ induces two surjective and regular maps $\pi_{k,k+2}: \tilde{X}_{k,k+2}\to \tilde{U}_k $, by \eqref{def/Xkk+2} and \eqref{def/Uk}, and $\pi_{k+1,k+2}: \tilde{X}_{k+1,k+2}\to \tilde{T}_{k+1}$, by \eqref{def/Xk+1k+2} and \eqref{def/Tk}.